Home Staging and Painting

 The majority of painters will spend about 80% of their time prepping the walls and about 20% in the actual painting.
 Think about this considerably when wanting to paint your home yourself.

 from the average homeowner’s DIY job where you can

 see the flaws and blemishes on the walls after it is done.

-A few years ago, I provided a home staging quote in Aurora where the home was quite elegant with hardwood floors, porcelain tiles, granite counters and an island in the brand new kitchen.
+A few years ago, I provided a home staging quote in Bradford where the home was quite elegant with hardwood floors, porcelain tiles, granite counters and an island in the brand new kitchen.
 It was painted in beautiful neutral colours – the flaw– the grand entrance to the home.
 When I walked in the first thing that jumped out were the bumps, lines and fluffs from the last paint job.
 And the homeowner said that there was no way her husband would paint that area when moving…wrong answer.

 You need to do everything possible to attract

 the most potential buyers into your home.

 Most buyers want a move in ready home.
 Home Staging and Painting Bradford are essential to this.
 If your home is a fixer upper – have your real estate agent price it accordingly and find a buyer who wants a fixer upper.
 But, I’m pretty sure that this is not you!